 I am a PhD candidate in the Department of Sociology and a PhD Fellow at the Kellogg Institute for International Studies.
-My main research interests lie in the dynamic interactions between political parties, social movements, and civil society organizations seeking to generate both cultural and political change, with a particular interest in conservative and free-market advocacy.
+My research is focused on explaining the dynamic interactions between political parties, social movements, and civil society organizations seeking to generate both cultural and political change, with a particular interest in conservative and free-market advocacy.

-My research has received financial support from the Social Science Research Council, the Fulbright Commission, Global Affairs Canada, the Argentine National Council of Scientific and Technical Research, and the Kellogg Institute, Nanovic Institute, and the Graduate School at the University of Notre Dame.
+My research has received support from the Social Science Research Council, the Fulbright Commission, Global Affairs Canada, the Argentine National Council of Scientific and Technical Research, and the University of Notre Dame.

 PhD Fellows Organize Interdisciplinary Workshop on Corruption